 So, here's what's about to happen in the freight world:

-Over the last 2 weeks, truckload capacity and rates have been extremely volatile.
+Recently, truckload capacity and rates have been extremely volatile.
 Is this a glimpse into 2018 once the ELD mandate has begun to take its toll?

 Both InternetTruckstop and DAT load boards have seen the most posted loads to available trucks in their history in the last two weeks of September.
 And as end of month and end of quarter shipping pushes have increase, capacity and pricing has become even more unstable.